Macedonian Partisans: History

+People's Liberation Army of Macedonia

-The date of the creation of its major unit, the Mirče Acev Battalion, on August 18, 1943 on Mount Slavej between Ohrid and Kičevo, is officially celebrated today in North Macedonia as the Day of the Army of the Republic of North Macedonia.
-On 11 November 1943, the 1st Macedonian Kosovo Shock Brigade was formed in western Macedonia by merging two Vardar Macedonian and one Kosovo battalion.
-The second — larger ethnic Macedonian military unit was the 2nd Macedonian Shock Brigade, formed on 22 December 1943 just across the border in Greek Macedonia.
-On 26 February 1944 in the village of Zegljane, near Kumanovo, the 3rd Macedonian Shock Brigade was formed.
+The People's Liberation Army of Macedonia (Народноослободителна војска на Македонија (НОВМ)) was founded on the date of the creation of its major unit, the Mirče Acev battalion, on August 18, 1943 on Mount Slavej between Ohrid and Kičevo, then in the Italian occupation zone.
+Today is officially celebrated in North Macedonia as the Day of the Army of the Republic of North Macedonia.
+The CPM stressed the Macedonian character of the NOVM, Macedonian officers ran it and propagated national liberation of all Macedonians and unification, thus attracting more and more Macedonians to join NOVM.
+The capitulation of Italy and the Soviet victories over Nazi Germany turned the tide in the war and the partisans went from victory to victory.
+On 11 November 1943, the 1st Macedonian Kosovo Assault Brigade was formed in western Macedonia by merging two Vardar Macedonian and one Kosovo battalion.
+The second — larger ethnic Macedonian military unit was the 2nd Macedonian Assault Brigade, formed on 22 December 1943 just across the border in Greek Macedonia.
+On 26 February 1944 in the village of Zegljane, near Kumanovo, the 3rd Macedonian Assault Brigade was formed.
 These three brigades were the nucleus of the National Liberation Army of Macedonia, which after constant battles became stronger in numbers.
+Meanwhile, the second session of AVNOJ recognized the Macedonians as a separate nation for the first time in November 1943.
+Multiple detachments were also formed early on during the resistance, majority of them being named after IMRO revolutionaries to invoke a sense of national liberation and revolutionary tradition, thereby rallying support for the anti-fascist struggle.
+These units drew inspiration from figures like Jane Sandanski and the Ilinden Uprising, connecting their cause to a broader history of Macedonian resistance.

-From 8,000 partisans in the Summer of 1944, until the final military operations in the Yugoslav National Liberation War in April 1945, the National Liberation Army of Macedonia had increased to three Corps, seven divisions and thirty brigades, all with a total of 100,000 regular soldiers.
+From 8,000 partisans in the summer of 1944, until the final military operations in the Yugoslav National Liberation War in April 1945, the National Liberation Army of Macedonia had increased to three corps, seven divisions and thirty brigades, all with a total of 100,000 regular soldiers.
+Chronological composition by the number of the members of MNLA (partisans, their helpers, etc.) was as follows: